Upgrading HDFS

 Finalize Time: Fri Aug 02 15:58:39 GMT 2024 (=1722614319854)

 Please ensure that all NameNodes are running and available before proceeding.
-NameNodes that have not finalized yet will crash on launch when taken out of compatibility mode.
+NameNodes that have not finalized yet crash on launch when taken out of compatibility mode.

 Finally, mark the cluster as upgraded: